 Drive alongside Lake Geneva/Lac Leman to the gorgeous town of Vevey, where comedian Charlie Chaplin spent the last 25 years of his life.
 Continue through the UNESCO World Heritage Site of Lavaux and its vineyards to Lausanne.

 Stay for two nights in a sensationally luxurious lakeside hotel.
-Dinner is included this evening only.
+Dinner is not included on either evening as there are many places to eat in Lausanne.

 Day 11 : 30 September 2018